soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-05 Procedure for Requesting a Place on a Preference and/or Waiting List.* ::

 The Division of Permits shall use a mail-in procedure for establishing preference and/or waiting lists.
 Such procedure shall allow persons requesting a place on a preference and/or waiting list to submit a preference and/or waiting list application.
 Each such application shall contain the applicant's license number and preference category.
-The application shall be submitted by mail, postmarked during a period of time to be determined by the Division of Permits as specified in the notice published pursuant to § 20-04 above.
+The application shall be submitted by mail, postmarked during a period of time to be determined by the Division of Permits as specified in the notice published pursuant to 24 RCNY § 20-04 above.